 Feeling reinvigorated?
 Great, then you will be able to go and try out some of the exhilarating water sports on offer or watch the locals engage one another in competitive tennis matches that often take place at the weekends.
 This beach is also favored by turtles as they search for the ideal spot to lay their eggs.

-Beachy Fact: There are two Divi trees on the beach that have starred in numerous promotional campaigns.
+Beachy Fact: There are two Divi trees on Eagle Beach that have starred in numerous promotional campaigns.
 Come and take your own photo of this famous pair!

 2. Baby Beach